jossdoe/xpress/README.md

   }
 }
 ```

+(It might take a few minutes for this to take effect.)

 - Switch to the authentication tab of Firebase.
 Enable login with mail and password.
 Create one or more user/s for Xpress.
 - Lastly, populate `firebase.config.ts` with your credentials (you'll find them inside your Firebase dashboard) in the following way: